 Oakmont Country Club: Experiencing the Championship Tradition

 For most of my life, I have admired Oakmont Country Club from a distance.
-I was introduced to the game at 15 years old and have since marveled at Oakmont’s history and reputation as one of the most beautiful and most difficult golf courses in the world.
+I was introduced to the game when I was 15 years old and have since marveled at Oakmont’s history and reputation as one of the most beautiful—and most difficult—golf courses in the world.

-But it wasn’t until last year, at the 2010 U.S. Women’s Open, that I set foot on the grounds and completely fell in love with this amazing venue.
-Thousands of people were all around me yet I was in my own world as I enjoyed just being there, roaming the course and soaking up the atmosphere.
+It wasn’t until last year, however, at the 2010 U.S. Women’s Open, that I set foot on the historic grounds at OCC and completely fell in love with this amazing venue.
+I was surrounded by thousands of other golf fans yet I was in my own world as I enjoyed simply being there, roaming the course and soaking up the ambience.

-Roughly one year later, I was fortunate enough to experience a different kind of day at Oakmont—I was invited to play this golf course, which was a “bucket list” item for me and honestly, a dream come true.
+Roughly one year later, I was fortunate enough to experience a different kind of day at Oakmont: I was invited to play a round of golf at this beautiful place, fulfilling a much-anticipated “bucket list” item of mine.

 My Day at Oakmont

 I knew what I was in for.
-Oakmont is one of the most difficult courses in North America.
-The fairways are tight.
-There are 210 deep bunkers here.
-And, as I would soon find out, its reputation for hard, fast greens was no joke.
+Oakmont is widely considered one of the most difficult courses in North America.
+The fairways are tight; there are 210 deep bunkers here; and as I would soon find out, its reputation for hard, fast greens was very much a reality.
 As a nine handicap, I was just hoping to break 100.